Right to Organize and Bargain

 This right is protected in international covenants, from the UN Universal Declaration of Human Rights to ILO conventions, and by national laws in nearly all countries.
 The right to speak out, organize, and negotiate with employers is a crucial enabling right that empowers workers to raise vital concerns regarding health and safety, wage-and-hour violations, and harassment and discrimination.

-Together with our partners around the world, the WRC has helped more than 1,500 workers, in more than a dozen countries, win reinstatement to their jobs, back wages, and other compensation after they were illegally fired and, in some cases, violently attacked or falsely jailed for exercising the right to freedom of association.
+Together with our partners around the world, the WRC has helped thousands of workers, in more than a dozen countries, win reinstatement to their jobs, after they were illegally fired and, in some cases, violently attacked or falsely jailed for exercising the right to freedom of association.
+We have also worked to ensure that these workers received proper back pay.
 The WRC has also helped tens of thousands of workers and their unions secure representational and organizing rights in their factories—and held factory managers accountable for violence and intimidation against worker activists.